donguree/hal-libs-header/documentation_mo/source/photo/jpeg.rst

 - The `File Location`_ section provides the location of the Git repository where you can get the header file in which the interface for the DRM implementation is defined.
 - The `API List`_ section provides a brief summary of JPEG APIs that you must implement.
-- The `Implementation Details`_ section sets implementation guidance and example code for some major functionalities.
+- The `Implementation Details`_ section sets implementation guidance.

 File Location
 ^^^^^^^^^^^^^